Nexus S: Unlocked

-The Nexus S cannot be sim locked and has an unlockable bootloader, allowing users to install custom ROMs.
+The Nexus S cannot be SIM-locked and has an unlockable bootloader, allowing users to install custom ROMs.

 Critical reception

-Joshua Topolsky, writing for Engadget review praised the devices's hardware and software, concluding "the truth is, it really is the best Android device available right now".
+Joshua Topolsky, writing for Engadget review praised the device's hardware and software, concluding "the truth is, it really is the best Android device available right now".

-The review by The Register gave the Nexus S an 85% rating and summarized it as a "cool, innovative device with an eye to snatch Apple’s smartphone crown."
+The review by The Register gave the Nexus S an 85% rating and summarized it as a "cool, innovative device to snatch Apple’s smartphone crown."

 An AnandTech review praised the display, NFC tag reader, and Android Gingerbread operating system, but noted the lack of 720p video recording, HSPA+ baseband, and external storage support.

 A TechRadar review praised the Nexus S for fixing the GPS problems experienced with the Samsung Galaxy S: "The good news for those looking to upgrade from the Samsung Galaxy S – the GPS issues have been resolved, in that you can actually now get a signal with no problem."

 CNET's review was enthusiastic about the display, operating system, and performance.
 CNET noted the lack of 720p video recording, HDMI output and external (SD card) memory support.
 CNET also noted the "rather fragile" feel of the phone, the lack of LED notifications, and the few new features over the Nexus One.